fkia413/CodeBusters/README.md

 - **About:** Instead of a small paragraph on each team member, we created an origin story to connect emotionally with customers.
 - **Footer and Logo (Wishlist):** These were lower-priority items, and the footer was deemed unnecessary as essential links and contact information are already accessible on the site, and a footer would affect the site's aesthetic appeal.

+### How we used agile methodology

+We elected roles for each team member that follow the agile methodology.
+Farah was the scrum master, Corvus was the product owner, and Farhana and Roberto were developers.
+We split our work times into 4 sprints of 2 days each, which will be explained in more detail later in the Kanban section.
+We also organised daily stand ups, afternoon meetings and sprint review meetings to review our progress.
+We made notes for each meeting on what we completed, what’s left to do next and any issues we had.
+That helped us to keep informed about what was being done at all times, along with what we had left to do, and went hand-in-hand with the Kanban board that we also used to guide us.
+*Add screenshot of meeting notes*

 ### Project Management

 For project management, we opted to use Jira to create a SCRUM project.
 This decision was instrumental in streamlining our project management process by providing us with the necessary tools, including backlogs, Kanban boards, and sprint planning capabilities.